 Prior to coming to the Bar, Simon was a Research Associate and subsequently Fellow at the Lauterpacht Centre for International Law of the University of Cambridge, with which he still retains links.
 He acted as assistant to Professor James Crawford, Special Rapporteur on State Responsibility, in the summer of 2001 during the International Law Commission's final consideration and adoption of the Articles on Responsibility of States for Internationally Wrongful Acts and accompanying commentaries.
 Previously, he also acted for a time as an external legal adviser to the Permanent Mission of Austria to the United Nations, New York.

-Simon was a Visiting Fellow at the British Institute of International and Comparative Law from February to August 2007, during which time he undertook a research project, partially funded by the Foreign and Commonwealth Office, investigating reliance on the International Law Commission’s Articles on State Responsibility by international and domestic courts and tribunals.
-He has also provided commentary for television on questions of international law.
+Simon was a Visiting Fellow at the British Institute of International and Comparative Law from February to August 2007, during which time he undertook a research project, partially funded by the Foreign and Commonwealth Office, investigating reliance on the International Law Commission's Articles on State Responsibility by international and domestic courts and tribunals.

-In May 2009, at a ceremony in Bucharest hosted by the President of Romania, Simon was made Cavaler (Knight) of the Ordinul Naţional “Serviciul Credincios” (National Order “Faithful Service”) of Romania in recognition of his work on behalf of Romania in the Case Concerning Maritime Delimitation in the Black Sea (Romania v.
+In May 2009, at a ceremony in Bucharest hosted by the President of Romania, Simon was made Cavaler (Knight) of the Ordinul Naţional "Serviciul Credincios" of Romania (National Order "Faithful Service") in recognition of his work on behalf of Romania in the Case Concerning Maritime Delimitation in the Black Sea (Romania v.
 Ukraine) before the International Court of Justice.